mbbill/RL/LLM_IS_RL.md

 # Token to Intelligence: Understanding LLM Capabilities Through Average Reward

 ## Abstract
-Large Language Models (LLMs) have demonstrated remarkable human-level capabilities despite being trained on seemingly myopic next-token prediction.
-This apparent paradox - how local token prediction leads to global coherence and sophisticated behaviors - has lacked rigorous theoretical justification.
-In this paper, we resolve this puzzle by proving that LLM training is mathematically equivalent to average reward optimization in reinforcement learning when learning from human-generated text.
-This equivalence explains why models trained purely on next-token prediction naturally converge to human-level capabilities: they are implicitly optimizing long-term performance under a stationary distribution of optimal (human) behavior.
+Large Language Models (LLMs) present an intriguing paradox: while they are trained solely to predict the next token in a sequence, they somehow develop sophisticated capabilities like reasoning, problem-solving, and maintaining long-term coherence.
+How does such a myopic training objective lead to such broad intelligence?
+This paper resolves this puzzle by proving that LLM training is mathematically equivalent to average reward optimization in reinforcement learning when learning from human-generated text.
+Much like how predicting each move in a grandmaster's chess game implicitly teaches overall strategic principles, we show that correctly predicting each token in human-written text implicitly optimizes for human-level language capabilities.
+This equivalence explains why models trained on local token prediction naturally develop global coherence and sophisticated behaviors: they are implicitly optimizing long-term performance under a stationary distribution of optimal (human) behavior.
 Our framework provides theoretical foundations for why LLMs work, with implications for model training, data curation, and architectural design.
-This result bridges the gap between the simplicity of token-level training and the emergence of sophisticated language capabilities.

 ## 1. Introduction

+Language models are trained on a seemingly simple task: predict the next token in a sequence based on previous tokens.
+This training objective appears remarkably limited - how can predicting the next word lead to complex capabilities like reasoning, problem-solving, and maintaining coherent conversations over long contexts?
+This apparent disconnect between the simplicity of the training objective and the sophistication of the resulting behavior has lacked rigorous theoretical justification.
-Language models are typically trained to predict the next token in a sequence based on a large corpus of text data.
-While this is often viewed as a supervised learning problem, we propose an alternate perspective: that LLM training is mathematically equivalent to optimizing the average reward in reinforcement learning when training on human-generated text.
+We propose a novel perspective that resolves this paradox: LLM training is mathematically equivalent to optimizing the average reward in reinforcement learning when training on human-generated text.
+Consider an analogy: imagine learning to play chess by watching grandmasters play.
+You could either:

+- Try to predict each individual move they make (analogous to token prediction)
+- Try to understand their overall strategy to win the game (analogous to reinforcement learning)

+Our key contribution is proving that, under certain conditions, these two approaches are mathematically equivalent.
+Just as correctly predicting each move in enough grandmaster games would implicitly teach you winning chess strategies, we show that correctly predicting each token in human-written text implicitly optimizes for human-level language capabilities.
-This perspective offers several insights:
+This perspective offers several crucial insights:

-1. It provides a theoretical framework for understanding why LLMs converge to human-level performance
-2. It explains how local token prediction can lead to global coherence
+- It explains how local token prediction can lead to global coherence and sophisticated behavior
+- It provides theoretical justification for why training on high-quality human text leads to human-like capabilities
-3. It suggests new ways to think about LLM training and optimization
+- It suggests new ways to think about model training and optimization

 ## 2. Background